 Creating Project in Jenkins

-Creating Project means you are creating build management Project for your existing Java Project.
+Creating Project means you are creating a building management Project for your existing Java Project.

 Click “create new jobs”.
-It will show following screen.
+It will show the following screen.

-Add some description about the project as in screenshot.
+Add some description of the project as in the screenshot.

-If you want to get email notification while build failure, select the “E-mail Notification” check box and enter valid email as in screenshot.
+If you want to get email notification while build failure, select the “E-mail Notification” checkbox and enter a valid email as in the screenshot.

-Once you entered all, click Save button and following screen will appear.
+Once you entered all, click the Save button and the following screen will appear.

 Till now we have integrated maven build tool in Jenkins for a java based maven Project.

-Click manage Jenkins, you will get following screens.
+Click manage Jenkins, you will get the following screens.